Estimation of the Shapley value by ergodic sampling: Algorithm to find a suitable transformation

-In other words, we construct a full graph over the set $\{1,2,\dots,n\}$ and give a weight for each edge by calculating an empirical correlation coefficient.
-Then we try to find a minimum weight matching by a greedy algorithm. \footnote{The Hungarian method could find an exact minimum weight matching, but that has higher running time complexity and does not improve our algorithm.}
+In other words, we construct a full graph over the set $\{1,2,\dots,n\}$ and give a weight for each edge by calculating an empirical covariance.
+Then we try to find a minimum weight matching by a greedy algorithm.\footnote{The Hungarian method could find an exact minimum weight matching, but that has higher time complexity and does not improve our algorithm.} Bullets six and seven describe the greedy algorithm: we take the edges in ascending order by their weights and always choose the next independent edge.
+The last four points of the algorithm can be rephrased as follows.
+Let $C$ be a matrix of the covariances calculated in the first four steps, containing the variance of the sequence $mc_o(i)$ in the diagonal.
+Let $a_1$ and $b_1$ be the row and the column of the minimum of the matrix.
+Record the pair $(a_1, b_1)$ and delete rows and columns $a_1$ and $b_1$ from the matrix (both rows and columns, because the matrix is symmetric).
+Now apply the same step to the smaller matrix until the matrix has no rows and columns to get a sequence of pairs $(a_j,b_j)$.
+Define $t_\pi$ as the transformation that swaps numbers $a_j$ and $b_j$.

 Consider the number of steps the algorithm makes.
-It is easy to see that its magnitude is approximately at most $ m_1 \binom{n}{2}G_n\approx \frac{m_1n^2}{2}G_n$ where $G_n$ is the complexity of the game, i.e. the evaluation of the characteristic function $v$, if it is at least linear.
-Note that swaping the $a$th and $b$th player only changes player $i$'s marginal contribution if the swap constructs a new coalition, i.e. if $a \le o(i) \le b$ or vice versa.
-If both $a$ and $b$ is less or both are greater than $o(i)$, then $mc_o(i)$ does not change, so it is unnecessary to evaluate the characteristic function.
+It is easy to see that its magnitude is approximately at most $ m_1 \binom{n}{2}G_n\approx \frac{m_1n^2}{2}G_n$ where $G_n$ is the complexity of the game, i.e., the evaluation of the characteristic function $v$, if it is at least linear.
+Note that swapping the $a$th and $b$th player only changes player $i$'s marginal contribution if the swap constructs a new coalition, i.e., if $a \le o(i) \le b$ or vice versa.
+If both $a$ and $b$ are less or both are greater than $o(i)$, then $mc_o(i)$ does not change, so it is unnecessary to evaluate the characteristic function again.
 The $mc$ value changes only with probability $\frac{1}{3}$, so we can still divide the running time by a factor of $3$.

-If we combine the algorithm ErgodicShapley with the optimization algorithm Greedy2K, we get the final algorithm OptK2Shapley, which we analyze in the following sections.
+Combining the algorithm ErgodicShapley with the optimization algorithm GreedyK2, we obtain the final algorithm OptK2Shapley, which we analyze in the following sections.
 It uses $2m_2$ sample size.
-In the third step, $m_2$ is calculated such that the running time of the algorithm (including the greedy optimization) is approximately the same as the simple random sampling with sample size $m$.
+In the third step, $m_2$ is calculated such that the running time of the algorithm (including the greedy optimization) has the same time complexity as the simple random sampling with sample size $m$.